ShikherVerma/booknshelf.com/readme.md

 ### Engineering todo

 #### July 19th

+- FIX: Password is null when signin up with username.
+- Fix up and setup production env variables for beta.booknshelf.com so nyut can start creating the bookshelves.
+    + forge configuration (FB keys, etc)
+    + database refresh
+    - new booknshelf user with this username
+    - etc, follow all awesome stuff that laravel suggests
+- Refactor book search and controller and write tests for books (Maybe a book interface)
+- Implement recommend someone a book or bookshelf (share the bookshelf) (via email, on FB or TWT)
 - You should be able to share your profile on twitter and facebook.

 #### July 19th